 We’re cooking a lot more vegetarian dishes in my house these days, and I’m not missing the meat at all.
 We haven’t fully given up eating meat and fish, but I’m trying to convert everyday meals into vegetarian form whenever possible.
-Take this Tofu Fried Rice dish.
+Take this Tofu Fried Rice recipe.
 In the past, I’ve made this dish with chicken, or leftover pork, or shrimp, but I’ll tell you, the tofu in this dish is a winner.
 If you’re looking for more easy ways to reduce your meat consumption, I encourage you to check this out.

 1. Start by preparing your ingredients, so they are all ready to go before you start cooking.
 Peel and chop 2 large carrots into very small pieces or julienne into thin strips.
 (Larger pieces will not cook through by the time you are done cooking the rest of the ingredients.)